 No. If during any of the first three tax years, your company incurs losses or it has no income (e.g. business has not commenced), your chargeable income and tax payable will be nil.
 In this case, since there is no chargeable income, your company cannot enjoy the benefit given under the tax exemption scheme for new start-up companies for that particular tax year.
 However, that particular tax year will still be included in determining the first three consecutive tax years.

 What is the corporate tax rate in Singapore?

 Singapore has a flat corporate income tax rate of 17%.
 For annual profits of up to S$300,000, tax incentives are available that make the effective corporate tax rate below 9% provided all eligible criteria set by the authority are met.
-For example: